tempestphp/highlight/README.md

 $code = $highlighter->parse(htmlentities($raw), 'php');
 ```

+## Themes

+### For the web

-Next, you can use one of the provided themes via a CSS import:
+For HTML rendering, you can use one of the provided themes that comes with this package:

 ```css
 @import "../vendor/tempest/highlight/src/Themes/highlight-light-lite.css";
 ```

-Or you can build your own with just a couple of classes:
+You can build your own CSS theme with just a couple of classes:

 ```css
 .hl-keyword {